DMTF/Redfish-Service-Validator/README.md

                         Applies a limit to testing resources in collections;
                         format: RESOURCE1 COUNT1 RESOURCE2 COUNT2 ...
+  --nooemcheck          Don't check OEM items --timeout TIMEOUT, -timeout TIMEOUT
+                        The timeout, in seconds, for the service to respond to HTTP requests
-  --nooemcheck          Don't check OEM items --debugging           Controls the verbosity of the debugging output; if not
+  --debugging           Controls the verbosity of the debugging output; if not
                         specified only INFO and higher are logged
 ```